Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 View of Shibuya Crossing from Mags Park in Tokyo, Japan

-Also known as the “Shibuya Scramble,” Shibuya Crossing is one of the busiest intersections in the world.
-When all traffic lights change to red, hundreds (sometimes thousands) of pedestrians surge through the intersection.
 While joining the hordes on the journey from one corner to the other is an essential Tokyo experience, watching the spectacle from above is mesmerizing.

 The best Shibuya viewpoint is from Mags Park, which is a rooftop space on top of MAGNET mall located on the northeast corner.
-Free | Walk | Map | Info
+Map | Info

 Hachiko Memorial Statue

 Hachiko is Tokyo’s most-loved and loyal dog.
-He faithfully met his owner every day after work at Shibuya Station to accompany him on the walk home.
-His owner died suddenly at work, but for the next nine years, Hachiko waited at the station every evening for his return.
+He faithfully met his owner every day at Shibuya Station to accompany him on the walk home.

 The story of Hachiko captured the hearts of the Japanese and has been made a legend in books and movies.
 His statue stands outside the station, just like he used to.
-Free | Walk | Map | Info
+Map

-DINNER: Shinjuku Omoide Yokocho
+Dinner: Shinjuku Omoide Yokocho

 Omoide Yokocho, Memory Alley, yakitori restaurants in Tokyo, Japan

-The narrow alleys at Omoide Yokocho are densely packed with hole-in-the-wall Yakitori eateries.
 Smoke billows from grills while the scent of sizzling chicken and seafood fill the air.
-Some restaurants are so tiny that they can only accommodate six patrons.
+Some restaurants are so tiny they can only accommodate a few people.

 Although the alleys are located just outside the Shinjuku Station, Omoide Yokocho (also known as Memory Lane or Piss Alley) is an intimate and fun Tokyo restaurant experience.
-Prices Vary | Subway | Map | Info
+Map

 Kabukicho Nightlife